sapcc/limes/docs/users/api-spec-resources.md

   Creating an unconfirmed commitment is only possible if the commitment is created with a `confirm_by` timestamp.
   Such commitments are intended for demand management and forecasting.
 * `unconfirmed -> confirmed`: Once the underlying capacity has been reserved for the project, the commitment is confirmed.
-* `-> confirmed`: Commiments can also be created by a project administrator in an immediately-confirmed state, if the respective capacity can be reserved for the project immediately.
+* `-> confirmed`: Commitments can also be created by a project administrator in an immediately-confirmed state, if the respective capacity can be reserved for the project immediately.
 * `confirmed -> expired`: Once the commitment's duration elapses, the price discount and capacity guarantee elapse.
   The duration until expiry counts starting from the state transition into `confirmed`.